gkarthik/ivar/docs/MANUAL.md

 Remove reads associated with mismatched primer indices
 ----

-This command accepts an aligned, sorted and indexed BAM file trimmed using `ivar trim` and removes the reads corresponding to the supplied primer indices, which is the output of `ivar getmasked` command.
+This command accepts an aligned and sorted BAM file trimmed using `ivar trim` and removes the reads corresponding to the supplied primer indices, which is the output of `ivar getmasked` command.
 Under the hood, `ivar trim` adds the zero based primer index(based on the BED file) to the BAM auxillary data for every read.
 Hence, ivar removereads will only work on BAM files that have been trimmed using `ivar trim`.

 Command:
 ```